presentable-user2021/website/content/materials/act-01/01-introduction/index.markdown

 Open and preview this slide deck: `01-introduction/01-start.Rmd`

-Restart your R session and run `xaringan::infinite_moon_reader()` to preview the slides rendered in HTML
+Restart your R session and run `xaringan::infinite_moon_reader()` to preview the slides rendered in HTML.

 </div>